tkaefer/java-interview/topics/core/concurrency.md

 - Great for data structure with lot of reads
 - the read-lock can be held simultaneously by multiple threads as long as no threads hold the write-lock
 - More complex to implement thus slightly slower than reentrant lock

+#### Condition
+- Condition variables are instance of java.util.concurrent.locks.Condition class.
+- Provides inter thread communication methods similar to wait, notify and notifyAll e.g. await(), signal() and signalAll().
+- You can create condition variable by calling lock.newCondtion() method.
+- his class provides method to wait on a condition and notify waiting threads, much like Object class' wait and notify method
+- awaitNanos(long timeout) which wait until notification or timeout and awaitUnInterruptibly() which causes current thread to wait until signalled.

 **Implementation factors**